Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Generating Samples with Certain Constraints

-Collectively, we achieve our goal of constraining the entire solution to lie in $v + \Span(w)$.
-We used $n$ samples at the first step and $n+1$ for every inductive step after, giving us a total number of samples of $(n+1)(k-1) + n = kn + k - 1$.
-Since each step was efficient than the whole process takes polynomial in $n$ time to generate all of the samples. \end{proof}
+Collectively, we achieve our goal of constraining the entire solution to lie in $v + \langle w \rangle$.
+We used $n$ samples at the first step and $2n$ for every inductive step after (one set of $n$ samples for each call of \cref{lemma:create_sol_basic}), giving us a total number of samples of $2n(k-1) + n = 2kn - 2n + n = (2k-1)n$.
+Since each step was efficient, the whole process takes polynomial in $n$ time to generate all of the samples. \end{proof}

-\section{On the \np-Completeness of \textsc{NonSingularity}}
+\section{On the \np-completeness of \textsc{NonSingularity}}

-\begin{definition} Given matrices $M_0, M_1, \dots, M_k$ over some field $\mathbb{F}$, \textsc{NonSingularity} is the problem of deciding if there exists $\alpha_1, \alpha_2, \dots, \alpha_k$ such that $M_0 + \sum_i \alpha_i M_i$ results in a non-singular matrix. \end{definition}
+\begin{definition} Given $n \times n$ matrices $M_0, M_1, \dots, M_m$ over some field $\mathbb{F}$, \textsc{NonSingularity} is the problem of deciding if there exists $\alpha_1, \alpha_2, \dots, \alpha_m \in \mathbb{F}$ such that $M_0 + \sum_i \alpha_i M_i$ results in a non-singular matrix. \end{definition}